-Normal Operating mode is selected when REQOP<2:0> = 000.
-In this mode, the module is activated and the I/O pins will assume the CAN bus functions.
-The module will transmit and receive CAN bus messages via the CxTX and CxRX pins.
+Normal operating mode is selected when REQOP<2:0> = 000.
+In this mode, the module is activated and the I/O pins assume the CAN bus functions.
+The module transmits and receives CAN bus messages via the CxTX and CxRX pins.